THE THIRD ESSAY

 Those conditions were, in fact, “made explicit” in the Commission on Institutional Change’s report.
 Eklof just ignored them.

 This is also one more situation in which the white guy refuses to believe the Person of Color is being hurt until the Person of Color convinces the white guy—to the white guy’s full and complete satisfaction—that the harm is taking place.
-Which will, of course, never happen, no matter the evidence, unless and until said white guy has a change of heart on his own and is willing to take the Person of Color seriously.
+Which will, of course, never happen, no matter the evidence, unless and until said white guy has a change of heart on his own and is willing to take the Person of Color’s lived experience seriously.
 In practice, that demand becomes an endless litany of moving goalposts.
-The proof was in the report, staring at Eklof, but he ignored it.
+The proof was in the report, but Eklof just ignored it.
 It will always depend on the emotional state of the person in power, who often, as in this case, ignores facts and clings to the comfort of existing power structures.

 After asserting the UUA has no overtly racist hiring policies, Eklof turns to sociologist Eduardo Bonilla-Silva’s 2001 book, White Supremacy and Racism in the Post-Civil Rights Era, ostensibly to research the possibility of what Bonilla-Silva defines as “color-blind racism.”
 Briefly, Bonilla-Silva’s categories are 1.)
 “Abstract liberalism;” 2.)
 “Biologization of color;” 3.)
 “Naturalization of matters that reflect the impacts of White Supremacy;” and 4.)
 “Minimalization of racism and discrimination.”(GP 88-90)

-This is a blatant distortion of Bonilla-Silva, who makes plain that “color-blind racism” is subtle and complex.
+This is a blatant distortion of Bonilla-Silva–and the facts.
+Bonilla-Silva makes plain that “color-blind racism” is subtle and complex.
 The categories are not definitions at all, Bonilla-Silva explains, but “frames:” “fluid,” “flexible,” and “pliable.”
-In fact, Eklof’s use of them is exactly what Bonillia-Silva means by “color-blind racism.”
+In fact, Eklof’s distortion of them is exactly what Bonillia-Silva means by “color-blind racism.”
 “Actors” in a “racialized society,” like Eklof, “can tiptoe around the most dangerous minefields because the stylistic elements of color blindness provide them all the necessary tools to get in and out of almost any discussion.”
 (RWR 75-6)

 Eklof shamelessly mischaracterizes Bonilla-Silva’s work, taking quotes out of context and misapplying them to his own ends.
-What Bonilla-Silva actually writes is completely opposite to Eklof’s claims about him.
 The manner of the Southern Region Lead hire fits Bonilla-Silva’s category of “naturalization of matters that reflect White Supremacy.”
 That is, to Rev. Scott Tayler, the person he chose was “just a better fit.”
 Eklof himself demonstrates Bonilla-Silva’s “minimalization of racism and discrimination.”
 In addition, “abstract liberalism” lies at the very center of the “religion of humanity” Eklof repeatedly advances in his other essays.
-I will cover that in detail below: denial of racial, ethnic, or gender differences, ableism, or differences in sexuality.
+I will cover that in detail below.
 Bonilla-Silva scrupulously avoids the term, “racist.”
 But both Rev. Scott Tayler and Todd Eklof are, in Bonilla-Silva’s terms, “actors” in our thoroughly racialized society.
 (RWR V XV) (As are we all.
 That is what Bonilla-Silva means by “color-blind racism.”)
-Lacking in self-awareness on this point, Eklof is hardly capable of pronouncing on the Unitarian Universalist Association’s struggle to overcome past failings.
+What Bonilla-Silva actually writes is completely opposite to Eklof’s claims about him.
+In much the same way, when Eklof simply ignores Commission on Institutional Change information on the long history of complaints about U.U.A. discrimination by People of Color, he has crossed the line into real dishonesty.
+Eklof is hardly capable of pronouncing on the Unitarian Universalist Association’s struggle to overcome past failings.

 THE COMMISSION ON INSTITUTIONAL CHANGE

-Those in power hire within our circle: those we know best, whose capacities we already trust.
-So—a white UU minister on senior staff hired a white UU minister who was on the Board of Directors.
+Those in power hire within our circle.
+We choose those we know best, whose capacities we already trust.
+So—a white UU minister on UUA senior staff passed over numerous qualified candidates to hire a white UU minister who was on the UUA Board of Directors.
 That’s classic white supremacy incest.